Gloucester County, New Jersey: Roads and highways

 Various county, state, U.S. routes, and interstates pass through the county.
 Major county highways include County Route 534, County Route 536, County Route 538, County Route 544, County Route 551, County Route 553, County Route 555, and County Route 557.

 State Routes include Route 41, Route 42, which is part of the North-South Freeway, Route 45, Route 47, Route 55, Route 77, and Route 168.
 Route 324 is located in Logan Township in the county.
 The three U.S. routes that traverse the county include: U.S. Route 130 in the northwest, U.S. Route 322 near the county's center, and U.S. Route 40 at the county's southern tip.

 The Commodore Barry Bridge crosses the Delaware River, carrying U.S. Route 322 between Chester, Pennsylvania and Logan Township in the county.

 Interstate 295 is an interstate that runs through the county's northwest for about 14 mi.
 The New Jersey Turnpike passes through the county in the northwest and interchanges at Exit 2 in Woolwich Township in the county.
+The Atlantic City Expressway briefly passes through the county in Washington Township before ending at an interchange with Route 42.